“What is an AI agent?”

 Connect the hands.
 What does it need to accomplish?
 What actions must it take?
 Document each tool clearly so the agent understands when to use it.

 Curate the context.
 What knowledge does it need?
 Don’t dump entire databases.
-Implement retrieval that surfaces relevant information just-in-time.
+Implement retrieval that surfaces relevant information just-in-time, and keep inputs focused to avoid burying critical details in noise.

 Structure the memory.
 What should it remember?
 User preferences?
 Past decisions?
 Successful strategies?
 Make memory purposeful, not just a log of everything.